bonben/fast-efficient-deep-learning/README.md

 Join the wooclap for this course: https://app.wooclap.com/join/EDLENSEIRB

-## 3. Modifying the ResNet-18 model
+## 3. Create a ResNet-12 model

-You will modify the files (`resnet.py`, `main.py`) to implement a new ResNet-12 model.
+Your task is modify the files (`resnet.py`, `main.py`) to implement a new ResNet-12 model.
-The ResNet-12 model should have the following architecture:

-<-- will complete later -->

 The reference implementation is readable as an onnx file: `resnet12-ref.onnx`.
+You can visualize the onnx files using Netron: https://netron.app

 The provided `main.py` also export the trained model as an onnx file: `trained-model.onnx`.

-You can visualize the onnx files using Netron: https://netron.app

 You should aim to have the same architecture in the exported onnx (`trained-model.onnx`) as in the reference onnx (`resnet12-ref.onnx`).